iacchus/iacchus-table-language/README.md

 - introduction: why and how?
 - specification
-  - the header
+  - the table header
-  - the body
+  - the table body
   - comments
   - formatting rules
     - 79 max character width